About Us

 Vue Lumière is the film distribution division of Vue, Europe’s leading cinema operator.

-Officially launched in 2025, the company now represents a library of over 15 films from leading family fare of Bluey at the Cinema and Golden Globe nominee for Best Animation Little Amélie to British indies starrring such award-winning actors as Benedict Cumberbatch, Emma Corrin, Felicity Jones, Richard E Grant, Tilda Swinton and George MacKay to book adaptations from such bestselling writers as Max Porter and Nobel Prize winner Kazuo Ishiguro to contributions by musical artists ranging from Nick Cave to Suki Waterhouse to Charli xcx.
+Officially launched in 2025, the company now represents a library of over 15 films from leading family fare of Bluey at the Cinema and Oscar nominee for Best Animated Feature Little Amélie to British indies starring such award-winning actors as Benedict Cumberbatch, Emma Corrin, Felicity Jones, Richard E Grant, Tilda Swinton and George MacKay to book adaptations from such bestselling writers as Max Porter and Nobel Prize winner Kazuo Ishiguro to contributions by musical artists ranging from Nick Cave to Suki Waterhouse to Charli xcx.

-In terms of festival and awards recognition, our films premiered at A-list festivals from Sundance to Berlin to Cannes to Venice, received multiple notable awards and were nominated for 10 BIFA across four films, two European Film Awards, one Golden Globe and shortlisted for two Oscars.
+In terms of festival and awards recognition, our films premiered at A-list festivals from Sundance to Berlin to Cannes to Venice, received multiple notable awards and were nominated for 10 BIFA across four films, two European Film Awards, one Golden Globe, seven Annies, two Oscars and a BAFTA.

 Vue has 1951 screens across 222 sites in eight main territories: UK & Ireland, Italy, Germany, Poland & Lithuania, Denmark and The Netherlands.

-Highlights of our library include The Thing with Feathers based on the bestselling Max Porter book and starring Benedict Cumberbatch, British story of young female friendship, freedom and online radicalisation Brides, graphic novel adaptation starring Emma Corrin, Maika Monroe and Nicholas Galatzine 100 Nights of Hero, Nobel Prize winner Kazuo Ishiguro adaptation A Pale View of Hills from the producers of Living and The Salt Path, true story about the infamous Keith Jarrett concert Köln 75 from the producers of The Secret Agent, Japan’s entry for the Oscars and their highest grossing live action film of all time Kokuho: The Kabuki Master and Italian sensations There’s Still Tomorrow that opened “bigger than Barbie” in Italy and the upcoming star-studded Diamanti by Ferzan Ozpetek.
+Highlights of our film releases include The Thing with Feathers based on the bestselling Max Porter book and starring Benedict Cumberbatch, British story of young female friendship, freedom and online radicalisation Brides, graphic novel adaptation starring Emma Corrin, Maika Monroe and Nicholas Galitzine 100 Nights of Hero, Nobel Prize winner Kazuo Ishiguro adaptation A Pale View of Hills from the producers of Living and The Salt Path, true story about the infamous Keith Jarrett concert Köln 75 from the producers of The Secret Agent, Japan’s entry for the Oscars, Oscar nominee and their highest grossing live action film of all time Kokuho: The Kabuki Master and Italian sensations There’s Still Tomorrow that opened “bigger than Barbie” in Italy and the upcoming star-studded Diamanti by Ferzan Ozpetek.

 We connect our film releases across brands and events, including Letters Live with The Thing with Feathers.